docopt/docopt.nim/README.md

   echo "Moving ship $# to ($#, $#) at $# kn".format(
     name, x, y, speed)

-if args.dispatchProc(newShip, "ship", "new") or # Runs newShip when "ship" and "new" is set args.dispatchProc(moveShip, "ship", "move"): # Runs newShip when "ship" and "move" is set echo "Ran something"
+if args.dispatchProc(newShip, "ship", "new") or # Runs newShip if "ship" and "new" is set args.dispatchProc(moveShip, "ship", "move"): # Runs newShip if "ship" and "move" is set echo "Ran something"
 else:
   echo doc